timjbruce/reinvent_cvra_bootcamp/MapBox/README.md

 # IoT Simulator Map Box instructions
-The following instructions provide a guide on adding the MapBox API to the IoT Simulator.
+The following instructions provide a guide on adding the MapBox Token to the IoT Simulator.

 ## Getting the MapBox API Key